 Set in the Far East on the eve of World War 2, Oriental Vagabonds tells the story of hard-bitten skipper Bill Rowden and his vagabond crew as the work their ageing tramp steamer around the treacherous waters of the China Sea and Western Pacific.
 On what begins as a routine voyage to New Guinea, Rowden discovers an illegal shipment of arms concealed in his ship, setting off a chain of increasingly dangerous events that drag him unwittingly into the centre of Nazi, Soviet and British attempts to gain the upper hand before war breaks out.
 Entangled with Chinese warlords, triads and a beautiful Russian adventuress, Rowden narrowly escapes Shanghai before the bombs start to fall, but his enemies are closing in.
 Deep in the Pacific, in a remote coral fringed lagoon, Rowden and his crew face a violent and explosive confrontation with little more that fists and wits to keep them alive.

-The novel is available in eBook and print format on Amazon and can be purchased from Richard Regan for $20 by emailing orientalvagabonds.com.au.
+The novel is available from Amazon, Nook, Kobo, Angus & Robertson and Booktopia, and can also be purchased from Richard Regan for $20 by emailing firstname.lastname@example.org.